Is Skype Safe? How to Use It Securely in 2024

 You can control whether or not you share your location with Copilot and Bing.
 This feature is meant to improve your search results by making them more relevant to where you are.
 For instance, when you search for local services or directions, Copilot can give you better suggestions if it knows your location.

-But if you’re not comfortable sharing your location, you can simply turn it off (the option is under Privacy in the Settings).
+But if you’re not comfortable sharing your location, you can simply turn it off (the option is under Privacy in Settings).

 How to Protect Your Device & Data While Using Skype